Valphai/DialogueGraphBuilder/README.md

 #### ```NextDialogueElement()```

 This method will proceed with dialogue flow in a given situation.
 Returns [DialogueNodeInfo](#dialoguenodeinfo.) that allows you to interact with the Dialogue graph externally.
-This method will usually be called whenever player makes a choice, wants to progress in the dialogue or when a situation has ended.
+You should use this method usually whenever player makes a choice or wants to progress in the dialogue.

 Invoking ```NextDialogueElement()``` when [DialogueNodeInfo](#dialoguenodeinfo) returns ```IsChoiceNode``` before using ```SetSelectedChoice(int index)```, will result in the first choice being selected, previously selected choice selected, or an error if the number of choices in the current node is smaller than previously selected choice index.

 #### ```SetSelectedChoice(int index)```

-When arriving at the [ChoiceNode](#choice-node), this method has to be called when the player makes their choice with the index of said choice.
+When arriving at the [ChoiceNode](#choice-node) ([DialogueNodeInfo](#dialoguenodeinfo) returned with ```IsChoiceNode```), this method has to be called when the player makes their choice with the index of said choice.

 #### ```GetCollection<T>()```